top of page

 P. 112 Frank Lloyd Wright’s Goetsch-Winckler House was built in 1939 in the Usonian style.

-P. 125 The establishment of the House Un-American Activities Committee in 1934 is recounted in Hitler in Los Angeles: How Jews Foiled Nazis Against Hollywood and America.
+P. 125 The creation of the House Un-American Activities Committee in 1934 is recounted in Hitler in Los Angeles: How Jews Foiled Nazis Plots Against Hollywood and America.

-P. 125 The hilarious exchange between U.S. Rep. Joe Starnes and Hallie Flanagan, director of the Federal Theatre Project is captured in the 1999 film, The Cradle Will Rock, directed by Tim Robbins.
+P. 125 The hilarious exchange between U.S. Rep. Joe Starnes and Hallie Flanagan, director of the Federal Theatre Project actually occurred and is captured in the 1999 film, The Cradle Will Rock, directed by Tim Robbins.

-P. 126 "Operation Abolition," the 1960, 45-minute documentary film produced by the House Un-American Activities Committee, purported to show communist inspiration in the demonstrations against its hearing in San Francisco that year.
+P. 126 "Operation Abolition," the 1960, 45-minute (16mm; not 35mm as in earlier editions) documentary film produced by the House Un-American Activities Committee, purported to show communist inspiration in the demonstrations against its hearing in San Francisco that year.
 The film is a disaster of propaganda, but worth watching.
 Not quite as exciting, but at least historically accurate is the ACLU rebuttal to the HUAC film titled "Operation Correction."

 In 1961, Michigan Governor John Swainson banned the State Police from showing the film following its exhibition on the Michigan State University campus.